utilForever/RosettaStone/README.md

 ## How To Contribute

 Contributions are always welcome, either reporting issues/bugs or forking the repository and then issuing pull requests when you have completed some additional coding that you feel will be beneficial to the main project.
-If you are interested in contributing in a more dedicated capacity, then please contact me.
+If you are interested in contributing in a more dedicated capacity, then please check out [Contributing.md](https://github.com/utilForever/Hearthstonepp/blob/master/Documents/Contributing.md).

 ## Contact